peter88213/yW2OO/docs/usage.md

    Now, add the context menu entries by double-clicking  `add_context_menu.reg`.
    You may be asked for approval to modify  the Windows registry.
 Please accept.

+You can remove the context menu entries by double-clicking  `rem_context_menu.reg`.

+Please note that these context menus depend on the currently installed Python version.
+After a major Python update you may need to run the setup program again and renew the registry entries.

 ## How to use yW2OO